zu1k/bs-core/README.md

 Then run `zlib-searcher index`.
 You may need to `rm index/*` first.

+If you have other csv files, you can run `zlib-searcher index -f *.csv` to index them.

 The finally folder structure should look like this:

 ```